This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 325°F.

-• When this comes close to boiling whisk together vigorously the egg and egg yolk then whisk in the remainder of the sugar (this is the sugar not set aside for the topping) until it lightens slightly.
-This technique is called blanchir for my fellow cooking and Francophile nerds out there!
+• When the cream mixture is close to boiling, in a large bowl whisk together the egg, egg yolk, and the remainder of the sugar (not including the sugar set aside for the topping) until the mixture is lightened slightly.
+This technique is called blanchir, which means “to whiten” in French.

-• Divide between ramekins and set them in a large deep dish or roasting pan.
-To get the last little bubble off the surface, pass a kitchen torch over the top.
-This will pop them instantly.
+• Place the filled ramekins in a large, deep oven-safe dish or roasting pan.
+To get the last bit of bubbles off the top, quickly torch the top, moving quickly, this will pop them instantly.

-• Allow to cool to room temperature and then cover with plastic wrap and refrigerate for at least 2 hours but ideally overnight.
-The colder they are, the longer you will have to torch the top and get a nice thick crust!
+• Allow to cool at room temperature, then cover with plastic wrap and refrigerate for at least 2 hours, but ideally overnight.

-• When you are ready to serve, place about half a tablespoon of sugar on the top (again this will depend on the surface area of the ramekin you choose) and then tilt the ramekin to coat the top evenly.
-You want a coating that is thick enough to see the sugar but not so thick that you can’t see any of the custard.
+• When ready to serve, sprinkle about ½ a teaspoon of sugar on top of the custard.
+The amount will depend on the surface area of the ramekin you choose.
+Then tilt the ramekin to coat the top evenly.

-• Starting a little further away or with a lower flame begin melting the sugar with a kitchen torch.
-Gradually increase the speed and torch until a nice dark caramel is formed on the surface.
-Allow to set.
-This only takes about 3 minutes.
+• Start melting the sugar with the kitchen torch on low and a little further away.
+Gradually move the torch closer and increase the speed until a nice dark caramel is formed on the surface.
+Allowing the caramel to set should only take about 3 minutes, depending on the temperature of your room.
 Serve immediately!

 Video